 Buying a house is a very tough decision you have to make.
 It is something that would involve not only your decision-making skills but your patience as well.
 Buying a home is a long and tiring process.
-But of course at least, you are already sure that your steel garage door in Houston is signed under your name as your property.
+But of course at least, you are already sure that your steel garage door in Tulsa is signed under your name as your property.
 In order for you to be sure of the transactions you are going to make, be sure to keep the following things in your mind:

 - KEEP IN MIND THAT BUYING A HOUSE INVOLVES CONTRACT